Where everything's made with love

 Use the jar lifter to place the jar into the boiling water bath.
 Repeat with the rest of the jars.

-Often, there will be a bit of jam left in the pot that's not enough for a jar.
+A bit of jam is often left in the pot that's not enough for a jar.
 Oh, happy day!!
-Be sure you have some bread on hand so you can enjoy a sample!
-It's a great fringe-benefit of being the jam-maker!
+Be sure you have some bread on hand to enjoy a sample—it's a great fringe benefit of being the jam-maker!

 Let's Seal The Deal

-The boiling water bath needs to be about one inch above the top of the filled jars of jam.
+The boiling water bath must be about one inch above the top of the jam-filled jars.
 Set a timer for ten minutes to process the jars.
+If you live at high altitudes, here's a chart showing how long you should process the jam in a boiling water bath.

 Use the jar lifter to remove each jar from the boiling water.
-Place each one gently on a cooling rack.
+Gently place each one on a cooling rack.
 Do not touch the jars until they are completely cool.
+It is best to let the jam sit undisturbed in one spot for 24 hours before moving them.

 As the jars seal, they make a "ping" sound.
-This can take quite a while.
-Be patient.
-It's tempting to press on the lid to find out if it has sealed.
-Don't.
+This can take quite a while, so be patient.
+It's tempting to press on the lid to find out if it has sealed, but don't.

-If the jars do not seal, the jam will still be safe to eat for two or three weeks if it's kept in the refrigerator.
-It's ok.
-Share some!
-Don't stress about it!
+If the jars do not seal, the jam will still be safe to eat for two or three weeks if kept in the refrigerator.
+It's okay to share some—don't stress about it!

-I am a big fan of a food blog called the Spruce Eats.
-I will let her go into more depth about the possible reasons that jars don't seal once in awhile.
+I am a big fan of a food blog called The Spruce Eats.
+I will let them explain in more detail why jars don't seal occasionally.
 Tell her GB sent you!

 These cold winter days are the sweetest time to make jam.
-Your kitchen will feel cozy and warm.
-Enjoy the delightful fragrance of peaches as it dances through your entire home.
+Your kitchen will feel cozy and warm, and you will enjoy the delightful fragrance of peaches as it dances through your entire home.

 Peach Jam From Frozen Peaches